Avoiding a Knockout: Advice from a UCL dropout

 Tip: don’t do this, it is not a good look.

-Instead, I’d recommend making TfL work for you and going some place where you can really lose yourself (either in a relaxing way or more likely, in the genuine Hampstead Heath, Brockwell Park and Dulwich Park are all lush if you can make the trek over; avoiding the borderline homicidal pigeons, the equally homicidal London crazies and withstanding the infamously sweaty tube to do so.
+Instead, I’d recommend making TfL work for you and going some place where you can really lose yourself (either in a relaxing way or more likely, in the genuine shock of actually seeing some nature, Hampstead Heath, Brockwell Park and Dulwich Park are all lush if you can make the trek over; avoiding the borderline homicidal pigeons, the equally homicidal London crazies and withstanding the infamously sweaty tube to do so.
 Whilst it’s Autumn and there’s still some modicum of sunlight, it’s an ideal time to go and scout nice places for when you need a break from the Gower Street gloom.

 Hopefully, this advice should help keep you fighting fit and throwing academic punches.
 Both stable and able to enjoy your time at uni, ready to defeat all the rounds of challenges thrown your way.
 You have more strength than you know; even on the days when you feel like the under- dog, you still have a mean uppercut.
 Prioritise the things which keep you happy (even when life and your own thoughts get in the way) to stay UC- well and out of feeling like UC-hell <3